ShahadAle/currency-converter/README.md

 A website to see the Currency Exchange Rate of countries of your choosing.

-[ExchangeRate-API](https://www.exchangerate-api.com/) is used get the current exchange rate.
+[ExchangeRate-API](https://www.exchangerate-api.com/) is used to get the current exchange rate.

 # Installation